Cynixia/The-Black-Book/Unsigned Binary Subtraction.md

 Unsigned binary subtraction can also be achieved by addition using either [[Radix Complement#Subtraction by addition|1's complement]] or *2's complement*.
 Thus, unsigned binary subtraction can also be implemented using [[Adder|adders]].

-## Subtraction by addition using 2's complement
+## Unsigned subtraction by addition using 2's complement
-2's complement arithmetic is the more common subtraction by addition method implemented in circuits.
+[[2's complement arithmetic]] can also be used for unsigned substraction.
 The process is as follows:
 - Add the 2's complement of the subtrahend $S$ to the minuend $M$.
 - If $M\ge S$, the answer is the sum with the end carry *discarded*.
-- If $M < S$, the answer needs to be corrected by taking the *2's complement* and then adding a *minus sign* to the result. asd
+- If $M < S$, the answer needs to be corrected by taking the *2's complement* and then adding a *minus sign* to the result.

 ## Examples
 ### Subtraction by addition - positive - 2's complement